 designer, artist, community member

-I've spent my life in rooms where presence matters — at a bar, at a birth, at a design table.
-Each role taught me to listen before I speak, to meet people where they are, and to build something that actually holds.
+I've spent my life in rooms where presence matters — behind a bar, at a birth, at a design table.
+Each role taught me to listen first, meet people where they are, and build things that hold.

 What I do